wuegaki/wuegaki.github.io/flf.md

 theoretical and methodological insights from formal semantics and evolutionary linguistics.

-The project team will consist of Wataru Uegaki (PI) and two postdoctoral researchers (hired at different stages of the project).
+The project team will consist of Wataru Uegaki (PI), two postdoctoral researchers (hired at different stages of the project) and two research assistants.
 The project will also involve collaboration with a number of researchers, including: Jennifer Culbertson, Antonella Sorace (Edinburgh), Jakub Szymanik, Floris Roelofsen (Amsterdam) and Malte Zimmermann (Potsdam).

 ### Project description